tfgems/crumbz/README.md

 ## Features

 - Real-time token transfer monitoring using WebSocket
-- Automatic token burning upon receipt
+- Automatic token minting when 0.01 SOL is received
-- Persistent burn record tracking per user
+- Pending claim tracking for token requests
-- Local JSON file storage for burn records (working on decentralized storage)
+- Local JSON file storage for user records
 - Simple and efficient implementation using JavaScript

 ## Project Structure